GenesisFR/HowToBecomeGoodAtShooters/README.md

 - every time an enemy dies, expect a spawn to not be caught off guard
 - foaming a boss/hunter/rogue stops them from using a medkit
 - going down or dying on an objective keeps capturing it
-- immune reviver drones and warhounds can be destroyed by Hostile Negotiations from the Negotiator's Dilemma gear set even though no icons will be displayed above them (TODO: verify if warhounds can actually be destroyed)
+- immune reviver drones and warhounds can be destroyed by Hostile Negotiations from the Negotiator's Dilemma gear set even though no icons will be displayed above them (TODO: verify if warhounds can be destroyed)
 - immune reviver drones, turrets and warhounds can be disrupted
 - killing marked targets with Negotiator's Dilemma counts as skill kills (useful for the Cool Skills Challenge)
-- try to complete the hardest objective first (ex: destroying a server in the back of a room) as you'll be likely to struggle to get to it later on
+- try to complete the hardest objective first (ex: destroying a server in the back of a room) as you'll be likely to struggle to complete it later on
 - try to leave 1 or 2 mobs alive so you can complete objectives early (reinforcements don't spawn until clearing most mobs in a wave)
 - wait for your teammates before entering a room to allow them to get ready and prevent objectives from triggering early
 - when capturing objectives, don't peek unless you have to, completing objectives is more important than clearing mobs
-- when grouped, try to complete multiple objectives at the same time to cut down on room completion time
+- when grouped, try to complete multiple objectives at the same time to shorten the room completion time
 - when no mobs are in a room, don't go too far from the door as it's a drone ambush
 - when stuck between a door and a wall, fast travel to another player
 - you can build Scorpio stacks on a rotating jammer before it's